Get

 What to Do If Your Dog Vomits

 Taking care of your dog when they vomit isn’t as simple as cleaning it up and going back to bed.
-While some cases of vomiting don’t require much interference, there are a few signs to look out for that can suggest a more serious underlying condition.
+While some cases of vomiting don’t require much intervention, there are a few signs to look out for that can suggest a more serious underlying condition.

 Here are a few things to consider when cleaning up after your sick dog.